maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Those dialects that allow the program to reserve space in memory for strings, typically using `CLEAR`, generally also allow that amount to be checked by passing in a string variable name.
 In this case, `FRE()` will return the total amount of memory available, or the amount of memory available for program code, while `FRE(A$)`, where `A$` in this example can be any string variable name, will return the amount of memory in the string area.
 In early dialects, that was often as little as 50 or 200 bytes.

 The TRS-80 II and Genie/Color Genie uses `MEM` for this function, while `FRE` returns string space.
 The Dragon 32 uses `SIZE`.

+### `NUM`[(*sexp*)]

+`NUM` is a function with two completely different uses.

+The main purpose of this function is to return the number of items typed into the last `INPUT` or `MAT INPUT` statement.
+This was initially introduced in dialects that had matrix support, as it was common for users to enter a blank value in order to stop the `INPUT` statement in the case of large matricies.
+The program could then use `NUM` to test whether the entire matrix had been filled out, or, for instance, fill out the slots for any non-entered values with zero or some other value.

+In RetroBASIC, the functionality of `NUM` has been expanded to also work with conventional `INPUT` statements, as the same issues arise in this case and `NUM` can be just as useful here.

+The value of `NUM` is reset at the start of every `INPUT` or `MAT INPUT`, as well as when running a `CLEAR`/`CLR` statement.

+The other use of `NUM` is to support the dialect-specific funtion found in Digital Group BASICs, where it is the equivalent of `VAL`.
+This version will be called if a string expression is provided in *sexp*.

+#### Availability:

+`NUM` was added in 2.0.2.

 <!-- TOC --><a name="peekaexp"></a>
 ### `PEEK`(*aexp*)